SLIP, SLOP, What?

 It is very important to follow this rule before you go for a swim or engage in strenuous physical activity.
 The water and sweat can easily wash off freshly-applied sunscreen, and leave you vulnerable to the effects of the sun.

 Sunscreen loses effectiveness over time and as it gets wiped away.
 If you slather on the appropriate amount in the morning and have minimal sweating done during the day, you’re probably good for the next 3-4 hours.

 But if you’re doing anything to remove that layer of sunscreen protection, you will have to reapply more often.
 Activities that wipe sunscreen off include sweating, exposure to water, and rubbing motions such as towel drying.
 In this case, you should apply after you dry yourself off, and ideally wait 20 minutes before exposing yourself to the sun again.

-Observing the proper method of sunscreen application will give you the full protection of the product you’re using.
-But remember, sunscreen is supposed to be used in conjunction with other sun defence measures, including wearing sun-protective clothing, and seeking shade.
+Observing ideal methods of sunscreen application will give you the full protection of the product you’re using.
+But remember, sunscreen is supposed to be used in conjunction with other sun defense measures, including wearing sun-protective clothing, and seeking shade.

 A combination of these methods will give you the best protection against the sun, and afford you healthier, happier skin.